sudarshan2401/tp/docs/DeveloperGuide.md

    4. Some invalid test cases to try (Error details shown):<br>
       * No optional fields: `edit /s 1 /c CS2103T`
       * Student index larger than number of students in the class: `edit /s 100 /c CS2103T /m Bob`

+### Marking a student present

+1. Marks a student present for the current class.

+   1. Prerequisites: View the first class called `CS2103T` with multiple students using the `view /c` command.
+There is a student in index 2 who has not been marked present.

+   2. Test case: `mark /s 2 /c CS2103T`<br>
+      Expected: Marks student at index 2 present.
+Display under `Present` changes from `N` to `Y` and overall attendance increase by 1.

+   3. Some invalid test cases to try (Error details shown):<br>
+      * Student index = 0: `mark /s 0 /c CS2103T`
+      * Student index larger than student list: `mark /s 100 /c CS2103T`
+      * Class name that does not exist: `mark /s 100 /c NOTACLASS`
+      * Marking a student present again: `mark /s 2 /c CS2103T`

+### Marking a student absent

+1. Marks a student present for the current class.

+   1. Prerequisites: View the first class called `CS2103T` with multiple students using the `view /c` command.
+There is a student in index 2 who has been marked present.

+   2. Test case: `unmark /s 2 /c CS2103T`<br>
+      Expected: Marks student at index 2 absent.
+Display under `Present` changes from `Y` to `N` and overall attendance decrease by 1.

+   3. Some invalid test cases to try (Error details shown):<br>
+     * Student index = 0: `unmark /s 0 /c CS2103T`
+     * Student index larger than student list: `unmark /s 100 /c CS2103T`
+     * Class name that does not exist: `unmark /s 100 /c NOTACLASS`
+     * Marking a student absent again: `unmark /s 2 /c CS2103T`

+### Marking all students in a class present

+1. Marks all student present for the current class.

+   1. Prerequisites: List all classes using the `list` command.
+The first class have multiple students.

+   2. Test case: `markall /c 1`<br>
+      Expected: Marks all the students in the first class of EduTrack present where display under `Present` changes to `Y`.
+Displays the student list of the class that is marked present.

+   3. Some invalid test cases to try (Error details shown):<br>
+     * Missing `/c` prefix: `markall 1`
+     * Missing class index: `markall /c`
+     * Class index larger than class list: `markall /c 100`

 ### Help